spectrum-health-systems/Abatab/README.md

 # About Abatab

 [Netsmart's myAvatar™](https://www.ntst.com/offerings/myavatar) is an electronic health record (EHR) specifically designed for organizations that provide behavioral health and addictions treatment services in community-based, residential and inpatient programs.

-It offers a recovery-focused suite of solutions that leverage real-time analytics and clinical decision support to drive decision-making.
+myAvatar™ offers a recovery-focused suite of solutions that leverage real-time analytics and clinical decision support to drive decision-making.
 The robust platform streamlines workflow, making client information quickly accessible with user-friendly dashboards.

 While myAvatar™ is a robust platform, it isn't perfect.
 The good news is that you can extend myAvatar™ functionality via Netsmart's myAvatar™ Web Services, and/or custom web services that are written by other myAvatar™ users.